 Dr Tedros Adhanom Ghebreyesus, WHO Director-General,

-and the Rt Hon.
+Rt Hon.
 Helen Clark, Former Prime Minister of New Zealand

 Health taxes on tobacco, alcohol and sugar-sweetened beverages can save lives, but they can directly conflict with the interests of commercial actors.
 The Alliance, with support from the Government of Norway and in collaboration with WHO and the Inter-Agency Working Group on Health Taxes, established a research programme in 2021 to provide health policy analysis for health taxes in eight countries and in 2023 expanded this work to include another eight countries: Colombia, Egypt, India, Lebanon, Mongolia, Nigeria, Uganda and Zambia.
 In October, on the side-lines of the World Bank’s meetings in Morocco, the Alliance launched a special collection of BMJ Global Health on health taxes.
 With more than 20 articles, the collection comprises analysis, commentary, original research and practice articles offering both theoretical and methodological insights, along with empirical research findings.
 Continued support has strengthened the capacity of researchers to conduct high-quality health systems research and disseminate findings at the highest levels of government.